-In addition to Omega 6 from starflower oil, YuMEGA contains Omega 3 oils from Golden Flax seeds that improve your dog’s coat condition and reduce moulting.
+In addition to Omega 6 from starflower oil, YuDERM contains Omega 3 oils from Golden Flax seeds that improve your dog’s coat condition and reduce moulting.

 Good for dogs, brilliant for bees

-While you and your dog enjoy the benefits of YuMEGA, you’re also helping to support Britain’s bee population, which thrives on borage.
+While you and your dog enjoy the benefits of YuDERM, you’re also helping to support Britain’s bee population, which thrives on borage.